-Hey, what's up?
-This is Jason Drohn.
-Welcome to today's episode of GST Daily.
-This week, we're going to be doing something a little ...
-Well, not just this week.
-In the future, we're going to be doing something a little bit different.
-So this is episode number 121.
+On our GSDdaily this week, we’re going to be doing something a little … Well, not just this week.
+In the future, we’re going to be doing something a little bit different.
+This is episode number 121.
 121 episodes delivered Monday through Friday at 10:00 AM-ish Eastern.
-It's about time to just change it up a little bit, so what I'm doing is every week we're going to have kind of individual slices.
+It’s about time to just change it up a little bit, so what I’m doing is every week we’re going to have kind of individual slices.

-Thursday is going to expand.
-To expand is your business is set up, your business is automated, your business is running traffic, and you're scaling through paid traffic.
-You're scaling through traffic and visitors and all that other stuff.
+Thursday is going to be Expand.
+To expand is your business is set up, your business is automated, your business is running traffic, and you’re scaling through paid traffic.
+You’re scaling through traffic and visitors and all that other stuff.
 And expand is the different things that you can do to grow your revenue.
 So that might be introducing new upsells.
-It might be finding cross-sells.
-It might be moving into sideways businesses.
-It might be using your list to promote affiliate products.
-It is all those other ways that aren't necessarily clicked in, money out, but it's all the additional things that you can do with the asset that you've built.
+It might be finding cross-sells, moving into sideways businesses, or using your list to promote affiliate products.
+It’s all those other ways that aren’t necessarily clicked in, money out, but it’s all the additional things that you can do with the asset that you’ve built.

-And then on Friday, Friday is it's the end of the week.
-So we're going to do a recap of the week, and then we're also going to do tools.
-So there's this type of show that I have been thinking about putting together.
-I've put a couple together called 5-minute Guides, and it's an executable that you can do in five minutes or less that is going to have a massive impact on your business.
+On Friday, it’s the end of the week.
+We’re going to do a recap of the week, and then we’re also going to do tools.
+There’s this type of show that I have been thinking about putting together.
+I’ve put a couple together called 5-minute Guides, and it’s an executable that you can do in five minutes or less that is going to have a massive impact on your business.
 So one of them I did was a two-stage retargeting process that I implemented in five minutes or less on screen.
 So something like that I think will be pretty worthwhile for those too.
+That’s the scenario.

-So that's the scenario.
-That's the Monday through Friday plan that we have moving forward.
-GST Create is going to be blue, and then each of the verticals, each of the types of shows is going to have different colors, and then that's all going to marry up on the website to individual places so you know exactly where to go if you want to find a back episode or whatever.
+That’s the Monday through Friday plan that we have moving forward.
+GSD Create is going to be blue, and then each of the verticals, each of the types of shows is going to have different colors, and then that’s all going to marry up on the website to individual places so you know exactly where to go if you want to find a back episode or whatever.
 So that is the plan.
 Super excited about it.
 Teaching the same thing.
-Literally, through 120 episodes, I've taught so much shit that I don't want to go back and rehash some of the stuff that I got into early, so this is an interesting format to continue talking.
+Literally, through 120 episodes, I’ve taught so much shit that I don’t want to go back and rehash some of the stuff that I got into early, so this is an interesting format to continue talking about.

 But this morning, so I was reading about … I just downloaded randomly a day trading book.
 So I’m kicking through some day trading stuff and I’m like, “Well shit, day trading is not for me.
 I don’t invest in the morning and get out by lunch.
 That’s just not my thing.”
 But it was an example of something, this guy was a very, very, very powerful, popular, successful day trader, and he had all of these algorithms and all these methodologies and stuff that he employed as a day trader.